Red Comrades Save the Galaxy: Development

-The idea of making an adventure game with Pete and Chapaev as main characters arose sometime in early 1996, as the editors of SBG Magazine e-zine were speculating on the idea of a "perfect adventure game" and its possible publisher.
+The idea of making an adventure game with Pete and Chapaev as main characters arose somewhere in early 1996, as the editors of SBG Magazine e-zine were speculating on the idea of a "perfect adventure game" and its possible publisher.
 Discussions led to the decision of making their own game in that genre, with the three main heroes of popular jokes as protagonists.
 Afterwards, development process started sometime in mid-1996.
 The entire editorial staff of the e-zine were involved in the development process, with Vyacheslav Pismenny as the project's lead script writer and Oleg Zakharov as the lead artist.

 In December 1997, the editors officially announced the game through the issue #797 of the SBG Magazine.
 Titled "The Birth of a BlockBuster or How to Make an Adventure Game in 9 Months...", the article partially covered the development process, included the game's synopsis, and presented a dozen screenshots.
 In addition to that, Pismenny gave interviews to several video game magazines, including Game World Navigator.
 It was around that time that the contract with the publisher, Buka Entertainment, was signed.
 The game's development took SBG Studio (later renamed to S.K.I.F.) two and a half years to finish; one extra year before the planned release.

 Its release marked the first 3-CD game release in Russia.
 Labelled a "jewel box" release, its development model was recognized to cut production costs of all copies, increasing the total print produced.
 Regardless, the collector's edition was released shortly afterwards as well.
 The game also propelled the "Russian adventure game" genre, expanding Russia's recognition as a video game producer on a global scale, alongside releases including Pilot Brothers: Chasing the Striped Elephant (Russian: Братья Пилоты: По следам полосатого слона), and GAG (Russian: ГЭГ).

 In June 1998, a non-interactive demo of the game was released, which included descriptive information about the game as well as animated scenes from it.
 Ahead of the game's scheduled retail release of Q3 1998, a video demo was presented as part of its marketing strategy, showing a few characters and locations from the game.
 The game was released in early November 1998.

 On September 11, 2014, the original version was released for Android devices as shareware.
 Buka Entertainment remained the publisher, while ElTechs ported the game by means of virtualization.